emonitor-ch/interview-matching/README.md

 ## Task

-NOTE: Design an algorithm in a way that an applicant proposes and apartment accepts or rejects.
+0. Design an algorithm which finds a set of near-perfect matches (NOTE: Design an algorithm in a way that an applicant proposes and apartment accepts or rejects.).

-0. Design an algorithm which finds a set of near-perfect matches.

 1. Design a parametrized test for example 1., 2. and/or additional cases.